First Time Renting or Buying

 Your Park Model on a Rented Lot

-There is a tendency to think you have bought a residence just
+There is a tendency to think you have bought a residence just like

-RV park.
-It may have already been parked there when you bought
+may have already been parked there when you bought it but it is really

-it but it is really no different than when you rent a spot at a
+no different than when you rent a spot at a campground ... just a

-campground ... just a much, much longer stay.
+much, much longer stay.

 When you pay for the annual rent of the lot that is the only

 timeframe you have agreement for.
-The park owner can refuse to
+The park owner can refuse to rent it

-be rare but it is legally possible.
+it is legally possible.

 The Importance of